 - X is the parameter offset in goodServingCellEvaluationRLM.

-The relaxed measurement criterion of good serving cell quality for BFD starts to be evaluated after receiving the good serving cell quality criterion configuration and is fulfilled when the downlink radio link quality on the configured BFD-RS resource is evaluated to be better than the threshold Qin+XdB, wherein
+The relaxed measurement criterion of good serving cell quality for BFD is fulfilled when the downlink radio link quality on the configured BFD-RS resource is evaluated to be better than the threshold Qin+XdB, wherein

 - Q in is specified in clause 8.1 of TS 38.133 [14].